 The Schlossgut Diel vineyards, castle and winery are of great historical significance.
-The winery was purchased by the Diel family in 1802 from the Baron Dalberg, who had managed to prevent its confiscation by Napoleon’s troops in 1789.
-Today the winery is owned by prominent gourmand and wine aficionado Armin Diel, well regarded for his work to promote German wine, and whose daughter Caroline now oversees winemaking.
+The winery was purchased by the Diel family in 1802 from Baron Dalberg, who had managed to prevent its confiscation by Napoleon’s troops in 1789.
+Today the winery is owned by prominent gourmand and wine aficionado Armin Diel, well regarded for his work to promote German wine, and whose daughter Caroline is now winemaker and proprietor.
 Diel’s offerings are a study in both terroir and differences in intensity achieved at various levels of ripeness.
 Diel is one of few who still vinifies each Grosses Gewächs site at each Pradikät.

 The combination of great vineyard sites, dedicated vineyard management and meticulous winemaking has led the winery to receive continued acclaim.
 The wines scrupulously define themselves: the style changes as the vintage dictates but the wines are always clear, sophisticated, and balanced.